averagesecurityguy/Python/Basics.md

 A tuple is a collection of objects that is ordered and indexed with a number.
 Tuples however, are immutable.
 You cannot change the assigned values of a tuple after it is created.
 You can add two tuples together though.
 Tuples are denoted with a comma and are often surrounded by parenthesis.
 To create a single item tuple, you must use a comma after the first object.

 ### Dict
-A dictionary, which is often called a map in other languages, is a key/value.
+A dictionary, which is often called a map in other languages, is a key/value store.
 The keys in the dictionary must be immutable objects like strings or tuples.
 The values can be any object.
-Objects in the dict are indexed by their key.
+Objects in the dictionary are indexed by their key.
 In python, dictionaries are declared using a syntax similar to JSON.
 If you try to access a key that does not exist you get a KeyError.

 ## Flow Control
 Python uses common flow control constructs such as if..else, and while.
 Python does not have a traditional for loop but defines a for..in construct, which is very powerful.